Masterclass: EPO Oral Proceedings

 Aims and objectivesOur experts will show you all the different aspects which have to be taken into account when being summoned to Oral Proceedings.
 It will go from the preparation through to the actual presentation at the Oral Proceedings itself, without neglecting important procedural aspects which can play a determining role.
 Participants will be shown techniques and rules for successful participation at Oral Proceedings before the EPO.
 They will be given the legal, technical and practical information essential for being successful not only before Examining/Opposition Divisions, but also before Boards of Appeal.
 Part of the course will deal with specific aspects to be taken into account when appearing before a Board of Appeal.
 Procedural aspects become even more important.
 The programme includes real life situations and a full-day mock trial in which participants can test their skills.

-- Form of the oral proceedings: preparation of the oral proceedings
+- Preparation of oral proceedings

 - Opening of oral proceedings